GargNishant/csvApi/README.md

 With this class object you will be able to call the methods

 9. Replace the **DATBASE_PATH** variable in the  **SQLiteHelper.java** class, to a path you want to store the Database.
-It has a Default Value which can be changed
+It has a Default Value which can be changed.
+A Database file is included in the Git Repo named as **database.db**.

 9. Now get a CSV file or use the **Sample.csv** from the repository or ZIP folder you downloaded